A local to global argument on low dimensional manifolds: Cutting surfaces into disks

-The first step is to reduce the statement of \Cref{Main} to the case of the surfaces with boundary to be able to remove $1$-handles.
+The first step is to reduce the statement of \Cref{main} to the case of the surfaces with non-empty boundary so that one could remove $1$-handles.
 Hence we first want to remove disks ($0$-handles) from a closed surface $M$.
-To consider different choices of $0$-handles, we define a semisimplicial spaces.
-But we give the definitions in all dimensions and restrict to the case of surfaces whenever it is necessary. \begin{defn}[$0$-handle resolutions] We give both topological and discrete versions: \begin{itemize}[leftmargin=*]\item {\bf Topological versions:} Let $[p]$ denote the set $\{0,1,...,p\}$ of $p+1$ ordered elements.
-Let denote the subspace of the embedding space (equipped with compact-open topology) consisting of orientation preserving embeddings of $p$ disjoint union of $n$-disks that admit an external collar into the manifold $M$.
-The collection $A_{\bullet}(M)$ is a semisimplicial space where the face maps are given by forgetting disks.
+To parametrize different choices of removing $0$-handles, we define the following semisimplicial spaces. \begin{defn} We first define the semisimplicial simplicial set on which the simplicial group $S_{\bullet}(\tH_{0,\partial}(M))$ acts. \begin{itemize}[leftmargin=*]\item {\bf Topological versions:} Let $[p]$ denote the set $\{0,1,...,p\}$ of $p+1$ ordered elements. \begin{itemize} \item Let denote the simplicial set of locally flat embeddings consisting of orientation preserving embeddings of $p$ disjoint closed unit $2$-disks into $M$.
+The collection $A_{\bullet}(M)_{\bullet}$ is a semisimplicial simplicial set where the face maps in the semisimplicial direction are given by forgetting disks.
+We shall write $A_p(M)$ for the realization of $ A_p(M)_{\bullet}$ in the simplicial direction.